niuers/Programming/git.md

 1. Git thinks about its data more like a **"stream of snapshots"**.
 Other VCS (Subversion etc.) think of the information as a set of files and the changes (deltas) made to each file over time.

 1. All the content is stored as tree and blob objects, with trees corresponding to UNIX directory entries and blobs corresponding more or less to inodes or file contents.
 A single tree object contains one or more tree entries, each of which contains a SHA-1 pointer to a blob or subtree with its associated mode, type, and filename.

 ### Git Objects
 #### Blob Objects
 1. `objects`: stores all the content for your database
-1. `git hash-object`
+1. `git hash-object`: create hash key
-1. `git cat-file`
+1. `git cat-file`: show the contents

 #### Tree Objects
 1. `git cat-file -p master^{tree}`

-#### Commit Object
+#### Commit Objects

-#### Tags
+#### Tag Objects
 1. The tag object is very much like a commit object – it contains a tagger, a date, a message, and a pointer.
 The main difference is that a tag object generally points to a commit rather than a tree.
 It’s like a branch reference, but it never moves—it always points to the same commit but gives it a friendlier name.
 1. Also notice that it doesn’t need to point to a commit; you can tag any Git object.
-##### Annotated
-##### Lightweight

 #### Pack Files
 1. The initial format in which Git saves objects on disk is called a “loose” object format.
-However, occasionally Git packs up several of these objects into a single binary file called a “packfile” in order to save space and be more efficient.
-Git does this if you have too many loose objects around, if you run the git gc command manually, or if you push to a remote server.
-To see what happens, you can manually ask Git to pack up the objects by calling the git gc command
+1. However, occasionally Git packs up several of these objects into a single binary file called a “packfile” in order to save space and be more efficient.
+  * Git does this if you have too many loose objects around,
+  * If you run the `git gc` command manually,
+  * If you push to a remote server.

+1. To see what happens, you can manually ask Git to pack up the objects by calling the `git gc` command
 1. The packfile is a single file containing the contents of all the objects that were removed from your filesystem.
-The index is a file that contains offsets into that packfile so you can quickly seek to a specific object.
+* The index is a file that contains offsets into that packfile so you can quickly seek to a specific object.
 1. What is also interesting is that the second version of the file is the one that is stored intact, whereas the original version is stored as a delta—this is because you’re most likely to need faster access to the most recent version of the file.

 ####